Kathryn Shaw, Associate in Coodes’ Residential Property team, highlights ten things you need to know about the Forces Help to Buy scheme.

 10. The Forces Help to Buy scheme has been extended

 Since it was set up as a pilot scheme in 2014, Forces Help to Buy has lent more than £280 million to over 18,000 armed forces personnel.
-Deemed a success by the Government, the programme was extended until 31 December 2022.
+Deemed a success by the Government, the programme has been made permanent.